 Typically, the day is used for the male partner to shower their female companion with gifts, and this is clearly visible in the statistics, with Taobao and Tmall selling AU$1.2 billion worth of flowers, bags, women’s shoes and accessories.

 3. International Women’s Day/ Queen’s Day: March 8

 China has been celebrating International Women’s Day since 1949, but only recently have retailers discovered the opportunity to promote the day for female customers.
-More recently, online platforms like Tmall have renamed the day to “Queen Festival” or similar, to differentiate themselves from competitors and create a more joyous atmosphere with the event.
+More recently, Chinese online shopping platforms like Tmall have renamed the day to “Queen Festival” or similar, to differentiate themselves from competitors and create a more joyous atmosphere with the event.